jesshitchcock/inaturalist-analysis/README.md

 These insights could inform future research efforts.

 ## Project Scope
+I have limited the project scope to species in the class Amphibia.
+In 2022, 41% of all Amphibian species are threatened with extinction [red list].
-I have limited the project scope to the Amphibia class, but the data model has been designed to be applicable to observation and spatial data for all living organisms.
+While the project scope will be limited to Amphibians, the data model has been designed to be applicable to observation and spatial data for all living organisms.

 Some use cases for this data model could be:
 1. How many users have contributed to amphibian observations during a set period of time?